jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 SHIFTLEFT requires CloudGuard's API key and API secrets.
 In Build stage, we'll need to export it in buildspec.yml.
 You can generate CloudGuard API key and API secrets on CloudGuard console.

 ### S3 Bucket
-You'll also need to create an S3 bucket to uplaod and store a copy of SHIFTLEFT vulnerability scan result.
+You'll also need to create an S3 bucket to upload and store a copy of SHIFTLEFT vulnerability scan result.

 ```bash
 aws s3 mb s3://Your-Bucket-Name